Ice shove

 creating piles up to 12 metres (40 feet) high.
 Ice shoves can be caused by temperature fluctuations, wind action, or changing water levels and can cause devastation to coastal Arctic communities.
-Climate change will also play a role in the formation and frequency of ice shove events; a rise in global temperatures leads to more open water to facilitate ice movement and low pressure systems to destabilize ice sheets and send them shoreward.
+Cyclical climate change will also play a role in the formation and frequency of ice shove events; a rise in global temperatures leads to more open water to facilitate ice movement.
+Low pressure systems will destabilize ice sheets and send them shoreward.
+Also referred to as "landfast ice", it is an essential component to the coastal sea ice system, including the sediment dynamics.
+Arctic peoples utilize these ice shoves to travel and hunt.
+Ringed seals, an important prey for polar bears, are specifically adapted to maintain breathing holes in ice shoves, which lack the same openings usually used by marine mammals in drifting ice packs.
+The mere fact that the Ringed seal is uniquely adapted to utilizing ice shoves for breathing holes, and that polar bears have adapted to this behaviour for hunting, as well as the fact that the Iñupiat have a distinct term for the phenomena, indicates that ice shoves are a regular and continuing phenomena in the Arctic.

 Causes

 Temperature fluctuations

 When temperatures decrease, ice contracts and forms stress fractures; water then seeps into these tension cracks and freezes.
 When temperatures rise, the ice sheet expands.
 This sequence of events occurs cyclically until the total ice sheet has expanded considerably.
 If this ice sheet is in contact with a shoreline, it can exert considerable force on the land, causing the displacement of shore material.
 When temperature fluctuations are drastic enough, the ice sheet contraction pulls far enough from shore to form a lane of water; for example, a drop from 0 °C to -20 °C results in an 11% volume decrease of a 1.5-km ice sheet.
 This lane of water subsequently freezes.
 When temperatures rise at sufficient rates (~1 °C/hr for upwards of 5 hours), the ice sheet expands onto land.
 The physical composition of the ice itself is also important; ice that has formed from water-soaked snow, known as white ice, hinders the process of thermal ice expansion because its albedo is higher than other forms of ice, resulting in lower thermal conductivity.
 In order for conditions to facilitate thermal expansion of ice and in turn ice shoves, the ice needs to be susceptible to temperature change, making black ice more suitable for the formation of ice shoves.